rotdrop/cafevdb/docs/phpdoc/html/files/Service/Finance/InstrumentInsuranceService.php.txt

         $this->l->t('There is no document template for the insurance overview letter.
 Please upload one in the application\'s orchestra settings, sub-section "Document Templates".'));
     }

-    // Prepare the date doing some translations first foreach ($overview['musicians'] as &$insurance) {
+    // Prepare the data doing some translations first foreach ($overview['musicians'] as &$insurance) {
       foreach ($insurance['items'] as &$item) {
         $item['scope'] = $this->l->t($item['scope']);